Pacific Zen Institute is a community in the Rinzai Zen tradition (Chan), which embraces Zen koan practice, creativity, and real life.

 ‘A koan is a piece of old wisdom in a very concise form.
 I think of it as a vial of ancient light that has been passed down to us.
 It’s the same light that was in the heart of the teacher who invented the koan.
 So, if you can get the vial open, what will pour out is your inheritance.
 It won’t be the usual kind of inheritance with bank accounts, real estate, debts and family feuds.
 This inheritance will be a perspective—the way an old master saw and experienced the world.’

 We encourage people to take one step into freedom, and then the next, and then the next, and everything we do in PZI is directed to that end.

-Check our Calendar for upcoming online sessions which will feature meditation with a Zen Koan spoken into the meditation by the teacher, followed by a dharma talk and generally some shared conversation, reflections, insights afterward on how this is appears your life.
+•Check our Calendar for upcoming online sessions which will feature meditation with a Zen Koan spoken into the meditation by the teacher, followed by a dharma talk and generally some shared conversation, reflections, insights afterward on how this is appears your life.
 No obligation to share here.
-Click the register here link for your zoom link.
-You may opt to pay $10. if you can to help us keep the online temple going or join us for free.
+Click the ‘Register here’ link in each event posting for your zoom link to attend.
+You may opt to donate $10. to help us keep the online temple going, or join us for FREE.

-Members are able to participate in our private google group PZI Talk which focuses on community in practice.
-Members may download all audio files from the KALPA library and receive discounts for retreats and sesshins.
+•Members are able to participate in our private google group PZI Talk which focuses on community in practice.
+Members may download all audio files from the KALPA library and receive significant discounts for retreats and sesshins.